Peugeot 106: Phase II (1996–2003)

 It was updated in July 1996, with changes including the introduction of side impact bars and availability of driver and passenger airbags for the first time, with the new 1.6 GTI joining the range as the spiritual successor to the hugely popular and highly regarded 205 GTI, which had been discontinued in 1994.
 The redesign was 114 mm longer, thanks to a larger front end which resembled the design of the recently introduced 406 range.

-In January 1996, the Peugeot 106 also formed the basis for the near identical looks and size Citroën Saxo.
+In January 1996, the Peugeot 106 also formed the basis for the Citroën Saxo, which was nearly identical in looks and size.
 At the end of 1998 the slightly larger Peugeot 206 arrived, providing internal competition and meaning that the 106 range was trimmed considerably.
 The revised range consisted only of the Zest versions (Zest, Zest 2, or Zest 3, fitted with the diesel or the smallest petrol variants) and the GTI.
 Various special editions such as the Quiksilver, Look, and Independence continued to be on offer as well.

 The 106's successor, the Peugeot 107 (along with the rebadged Citroën C1 and Toyota Aygo) was launched two years later in June 2005, as a joint venture with Toyota.